mansoorbarri/geofs-vstrips/README.md

 This project was built from scratch to address the need for a modern, reliable, and real-time ATC strips solution for virtual pilots and controllers.

+## Todo
+- [ ] allow users to edit flight details if they are in delivery.

 ---

 ### ✨ Features